Gluten-Free Eating and Dining in Paris

 -Check out some of the gluten-free restaurants in Paris.

-Café Pinson in has cafés in the Marais, the 10th, and the 16th, that usually offers gluten-free options.
+Café Pinson in has several cafés in that usually offers gluten-free options.

 Tugalik offers gluten-free choices, which are specifically noted on the menu.